 All residents are expected to be involved in scholarly activities, under the guidance of our faculty.
-Every resident is scheduled for a variety of presentations throughout the year, including case conferences, Journal Club discussions, and general topic reviews as part of National Board preparation.
+Every resident is scheduled for a variety of presentations throughout the year, including case conferences, Journal Club discussions, and general topic reviews as part of PRITE and American Board of Psychiatry and Neurology (ABPN) certification preparation.
 All graduating residents are required to present at least one Grand Rounds lecture.
-Residents are encouraged and assisted in submitting their original scholarly activities for presentation at national and international conferences, local research competitions, and publication.
-Typical original projects include a novel case presentation (with discussion), literature review, quality improvement studies, and retrospective and prospective case reviews.
+Residents are encouraged and assisted in submitting their original scholarly activities for presentation at national and international conferences, local research competitions, and publications.
+Typical original projects include novel case presentations (with discussion), literature reviews, quality improvement studies, and retrospective and prospective case reviews.

 The Psychiatry Residency program is embarking on an exciting journey by introducing a structured approach to research training during residency.
 Under the leadership of Dr. Andrea Bulbena-Cabre, MD, PhD, FAFA, a new division within the Psychiatry Department has been established.
 While this division takes shape, the program is committed to offering residents valuable opportunities for honing their research skills in the realms of psychiatry and neuroscience.
 Residents will receive formal training on research methodology, including basic statistics, study designs, IRB approval process, funding sources, and protocol revisions.
 What sets this program apart is its commitment to fostering collaboration.
 Residents will have the privilege of engaging in research partnerships with esteemed institutions such as New York Medical College (NYMC) and NYC Health and Hospitals (Central Office), as well as other esteemed departments within the hospital.
 Every scholarly project undertaken by residents will be expected to be either published or presented at a conference before graduation.

 Assistant Program Director of the Psychiatry Residency Program